“I was completely shocked by the fact that they wanted me…it made me realise I’d done better than I’d originally thought.”

 “I do believe it’s really helped me grow my confidence and my skills as a driver.”

-Before making her debut in the Ginetta Juniors, Emily went to Donington Park to test the car, and although she’d driven the car prior to the test, this experience was better than anything Emily had experienced before.
+Before making her debut in the Ginetta Juniors, Emily went to Donington Park to test the car.
+Although she’d driven the car prior to the test, this experience was better than anything she’d experienced before:

 “I had driven the car before the test last year, but the drive at Donington was simply awesome.
 That track is definitely one of the best I’ve driven so far”